-This course will be of interest to all areas of the baking industry, whether you are working in a plant bakery, a small family bakery or the ingredient supply chain.
+This course will be of interest to all areas of the industrial baking industry, whether you are working in a medium or large plant bakery or the ingredient supply chain.
 The course will enable delegates to obtain a greater understanding of the principles of ingredient choice and production along with issues relating to shelf-life and staling.
 This course would also be ideal for personnel who are involved in selling ingredients and equipment to bakeries using the CBP.

 - Essential features of the CBP